MateuSai/Pixspace/README.md

 # Pixspace
 A Godot Prototype of a space shoter roguelike

-Play the on itch.io: https://mateu-s.itch.io/pixspace
+Play the game on itch.io: https://mateu-s.itch.io/pixspace